Frequently Asked Questions

 Where do you get all your wool fabrics?

 In 1998 I started my business working exclusively with post consumer sweaters.
 Sweaters made in the 1980s and early 1990s were vibrant, heavily patterned, and abundant along with middle class wealth/opportunity.
 Thrift stores were full of less fashionable and desirable sweaters.
-Around 2008/9, along with the financial crash which solidified the big box retailer and hastened the closing of many mall retailers, 100% wool sweaters became harder to find.
+Around 2008/9, along with the financial crash which solidified the big box retailer and hastened the closing of the mall as the middle class shopping zone, 80-100% wool sweaters became harder to find.
+If they are not made at the first level, they do not cycle down to the used market.
 I introduced virgin wool fabrics about this time.
 I primarily source virgin wool fabrics from Pendleton® Woolen Mills with whom I have a Fabric Use Agreement, and other USA woolen mills and suppliers.

 Where do you get all those different wools for the little sheep you make?